vicvans20/ruby-brightpearl/README.md

 Brightpearl.config.token = TOKEN
 ```

+NOTES:
-Token has a expiration time, when the token has expired a new one can be obtained using the refresh token.
+* The token has a expiration time, when the token has expired a new one can be obtained using a refresh token.
+* The redirect_uri used on `request_token` should be the same used on `oauth_url`

  #### 4) Making requests
 Responses to REST requests are parsed into a hash with the keys `:payload` with the actual response from brightpearl API and `:quota_remaining` with the value of the current quota.